All Things Clipart

 been doing for centuries.

-diary her concerns with William Howard Taft's expanding waistline.
+President William Howard Taft's expanding waistline.
+Despite his size,

 off the southern coast of France to keep it out of the hands of the Nazis.

-dies in Chicago at age 53.
-He was the first man to create and control a nuclear
+Illinois, at age 53.
+He was the first man to create and control a nuclear chain reaction.

 United Nations votes